SudarshanaSRao/SudarshanaSRao.github.io/_pages/about.md

 }
 </style>

-<span class="usc">Welcome to my portfolio website's homepage</span> 😄 I am a recent MS graduate from the University of Southern California.
+<span class="usc">Welcome to my portfolio website's homepage</span> 😄 I currently work at **Eltropy** as an **AI Implementation Manager**.

 I am fascinated by the ability of machines to learn from data and uncover patterns that assist us in making data-driven decisions.
 I actively compete in technical hackathons and participate in webinars, tech talks (seminars), and workshops.
-I am eager to start my career and learn from experienced teams.

 <style>
   @keyframes usc-colors {
     0% {